 Neutral Colors for Carpet

 There is a reason why neutral colors are the biggest sellers in carpeting.
-Carpet has a big impact in a room, and a bright color in a large expanse can be overpowering.
+Carpet has a big impact in a room, and bright color in a large expanse can be overpowering.
 Also, replacing the carpet is expensive.
 Unless you have the resources (and patience) to replace your carpet every few years as trends change, you are best to keep the color on the floor neutral.
 Use the brighter or bolder colors in other, less expensive elements of the room: paint on the walls (much easier and less costly to change than the carpeting), cushions on the sofa, bedding, and smaller accent pieces such as lamps and framed art.

 Current trends favor neutrals in earthy hues, including warm grays and the ever-popular beige.
 Neutrals don’t have to be boring.
-In order to make sure your carpet still has personality despite the neutral color, opt for texture in the carpet.
+To make sure your carpet still has personality despite the neutral color, opt for texture in the carpet.
 Friezes or cut and loop styles provide depth and character to your carpet while keeping it subtle enough to avoid turning it into the focal point of the room.